Some time ago I wrote a preview of my treatise on reasons for two party dominance of American

 I couldn't understand that.
 I could see

-it if it was some of the other past Libertarian Party candidates like Mike Badnarik or even the late Harry Browne, neither of who had even served on a city council, but
+it if it was some of the other past Libertarian Party candidates like Mike Badnarik or even the late Harry Browne, neither of who hadn't even so much served on a city council, but

-this is a prior two- term Governor labeled by one journalist back in the day as “...the most popular governor in America”.
+this was a prior two- term Governor labeled by one journalist back in the day as “...the most popular governor in America”.

 many people are devoted to Republicans and Democrats.
 What gives?
 I decided to write an analysis, thinking it